An Easy Day Hike to Spring Creek

-Nevertheless, the first mile or so of the canyon is a great hike to walk with children and gives families a chance to get away from civilization and find some solitude while playing in the water, at least in spring.
+Nevertheless, the first mile or so of the canyon is a great hike to walk with children and gives families a chance to get away from civilization and their home in Cedar City and find some solitude while playing in the water, at least in spring.

 There’s plenty of shade at the beginning of the hike but about 1.5 miles out from the mouth of the canyon, it narrows into a slot canyon.
 This is where the hiking gets more rugged and how far you can go will depend on the weather and your climbing skills.

 While the scenery gets a little boring, just as you think the canyon has lost its beauty you’ll see Sweetwater Gulch towering on the left; a beautifully tall and narrow section of the canyon.
 You can turn back at this point or go forward.
 There are many boulders, logjams and landslides however, to overcome to get to the rim of the canyon.
 Technical climbing will be necessary if you want to reach the upper levels of the canyon as it heads towards the edges of Zion NationalPark.

 Located just north of the Kolob section of Zion National Park.
 It is accessible via a dirt road that heads southeast from the southern end of Kanarraville that takes you to the edge of the Hurricane Cliffs and right into the mouth of Spring Creek.

 Unlike the Kanarraville Falls hike, Spring Creek doesn’t attract near as many visitors making the hike a favorite among local residents who often enjoy their privacy from crowds of tourists.
 The hike is open from April to November however, hikers should check with the BLM office before heading out to make sure weather conditions are safe.